rolemadelen/minimalist-blog/src/blog/en/ab.md

 ## Limitations of Linear Queues

-If you use a static array to implement a linear queue, you may encounter a problem.

-Let say we have a queue with a capacity of 10 elements.
+When implementing a linear queue using a static array, you may encounter a limitation.
+Let's consider a queue with a capacity of 10 elements.

-We called `enqueue` operation 10 times and `dequeue` operation 9 times.
+Suppose we perform 10 `enqueue` operations followed by 9 `dequeue` operations:

 ```text
          0  1  2  3  4  5  6  7  8  9
 queue → [ ][ ][ ][ ][ ][ ][ ][ ][F][R] : full
 ```

-The `rear` index reached the end of the list and `front` is one before the `rear`.
-Although 8 out of 10 space is empty, the program will consider the queue to be full because `rear` is at the end of the list.
-This is a problem with a linear queue.
+In this scenario, the `rear` index has reached the end of the list, and the `front` is one position before the `rear`.
+Even though 8 out of 10 spaces are empty, the program considers the queue to be full because rear is at the end of the list.
+This limitation is inherent to linear queues.

-To solve this problem, you can use a 'Circular Queue'[^a], which is also implemented using an array like a linear queue.
-However, a circular queue is designed to be conceptualized as having the beginning and end of the array connected.
+To overcome this limitation, a solution is to use a 'Circular Queue'[^a].
+A circular queue is also implemented using an array, but it is designed in a way that the beginning and end of the array are connected conceptually.

 ### Linked List

-We can implement a linear queue using a linked list as well.
-With this approach, we don't need to be concerned about the list becoming full since the container can expand and contract dynamically.
-However, one drawback is that it uses relatively more memory compared to the array implementation due to the presence of nodes.
+Another way to implement a linear queue is by using a linked list.
+This approach eliminates the concern of the list becoming full, as the container can dynamically expand and contract as needed.
+However, one drawback of this implementation is that it requires relatively more memory compared to the array implementation, due to the presence of nodes in the linked list structure.

 ```ts
 import { ListNode, LinkedListNode } from '../linked-list/LinkedList';